 Do NOT give a number here.
 If you say a number that’s too high, you’ll scare them off.
 If you go too low, you’ll hurt your negotiating power later.
 It’s a no-win situation for you.

 They’re not even sure they want to hire you or continue interviewing you yet, so you have absolutely no leverage.
 They’re just gathering info that will help them.

-The best strategy is to tell them you don’t have a number in mind yet.
+The best strategy for this phone interview question is to tell them you don’t have a number in mind yet.
 That way, they can’t push you or pressure you with multiple questions.

 “I don’t have a specific number in mind.
 Right now I’m focused on finding the position that’s the best fit for my skills and my career.
 Once I’ve done that, I’m willing to consider an offer you feel is fair.”